- 7 Best Dog Bed Ideas For Great Dane (DIY Options) - July 16, 2022

 North American Porcupine

 Each quill boasts 700-800 barbs that could end up in your dog’s skin.
-This is why removing porcupine quills out of the skin isn’t as simple as giving it a pull with tweezers or needle-nosed pliers.
+This is why removing porcupine quills out of the skin isn’t as simple as giving it a pull with tweezers or needle nose pliers.

 Contrary to popular belief, the North American Porcupine cannot shoot quills; the dog must come in contact with the porcupine to experience the painful effects of this natural defense mechanism.

 When You Should Always Go To The Vet

 There are times when you should leave it to the professionals.
 Here are some guidelines for knowing when you should see a veterinarian.

 Amount of Quills and Proximity to Eyes